cesarvr/blog/content/post/js-performance.md

   //....
 ```

-Now the code looks more verbose and less elegant but more C like and was giving me the impression that maybe should be faster.
-But I run the code again and I got 10 FPS, where are my other 50 frames ?.
-Now the code is not only slow but now I added a new problem of code ugliness.
+Now there is more code and less syntactic sugar but it looked C like and was giving me the impression that maybe should be faster.
+But I run the code again and I got 10 FPS and I was like "where are my other 50 frames?".

+Now the code not only was slow but look uglier, this is what happen when you use the ["drunken man anti-method"](http://www.brendangregg.com/methodology.html).

 # Solving The Mystery

-Ironically Chrome has one of the best tools (in my opinion) to instrument JavaScript applications and after that humbling experience, I decided I maybe should start using it.
+Ironically Chrome has one of the best tools to instrument JavaScript applications and after this humbling experience, I decided that maybe I should give it a try, so I run the profiler and got this:

-Chrome profiler up and running:

 ![debugger-chrome](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/js-performance/debugger-chrome.gif)